Threat Detection Policies

 See at a Glance

-• Collapsed or expanded policy groups Policies are grouped by policy type.
+• Collapse or expand policy groups: Policies are grouped by policy type.

-• Severity Level Default policies are assigned High, Medium, Low, or Info level severity, which can be edited.
+• Severity: Default policies are assigned High, Medium, Low, or Info level severity, which can be edited.

-• Policy Status Default policies are “managed policies,” Ruleset are managed ruleset policies, and Custom policies may be user-designed from scratch or converted from default policies with changes to their rules.
+• Policy Status: The Default policies are managed policies, Ruleset are managed ruleset policies, and Custom policies may be user-designed from scratch or converted from default policies with changes to their rules.

 • Added/Updated Badges indicate managed policies with rules that have been added or updated in the past 7 days.